All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is 1.8mg a good maintenance dose for weight loss?

 For most patients, 1.8mg is sub-optimal for weight management.
 The full 3.0mg dose produces approximately twice the weight loss.
-However, some patients achieve acceptable results at 1.8mg and prefer it for tolerability reasons.
+But some patients achieve acceptable results at 1.8mg and prefer it for tolerability reasons.
 Discuss with your prescriber whether 1.8mg meets your goals. liraglutide 1.8mg results timeline

 Contact provider for current pricing Contact provider for current pricing